Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 Window coverings don’t just have to be functional, they can also be a great point of focus for your room.

 Creating a wall of curtains can also frame the bed and window in a stylish manner.
-Having a wall of curtains and letting "your drapes flow freely will add a unique and striking focal point to your bedroom," advises Kristen Patrician.
+Having a wall of curtains and letting "your drapes flow freely will add a unique and striking focal point to your bedroom," advises Kristin Patrician.

 6. Decorate the Windowsill